 I Bet You Think You're Funny: A Workshop in Humor

 What makes writing funny?
 What are we doing when we try to be funny?
 Most importantly, what’s funny about you?
-This course will be a creative writing workshop in which you’ll exercise your native wit by writing short pieces of humor for the readership of your classmates.
+This course will be a creative writing workshop in which you’ll exercise your native wit by developing short pieces of humor for the audience of your classmates.

-Humor occupies a large territory in our lives as a kind of daily lubricant that makes the rest of life bearable.
+Humor performs a vital service in our lives as a daily lubricant that makes everything else bearable.
 We regularly seek it in our amusement and value it highly in our friends, yet we seldom address humor directly in the academy, as if it weren’t worthy of or susceptible to inquiry.
-In this course, we’ll look at principles and structures that writers have, over the years, repeatedly used to make things funny, read examples of humor ranging from Twain to Hannah Gadsby to analyze and use as models, and study competing theorists on the subject, running the gamut from philosopher Henri Bergson to Looney Tunes director Chuck Jones.
+In this course, we’ll look at principles and structures that writers have, over the years, repeatedly used to make things funny, analyze models of humor from writers such as Dorothy Parker and Trevor Noah, and study theorists on the subject ranging from Henri Bergson to Hannah Gadsby.
+In the service of creating and understanding humor, we’ll also explore questions about what purposes humor serves, what our sense of humor reveals about us, and what relationship humor has with culture and power.

 Read Prof. Porter’s “Return of the Ape Man” published in My Name Was Never Frankenstein (2019, Indiana University Press).